Iceland: Military

 Iceland has no standing army but has the Icelandic Coast Guard, which also maintains the Iceland Air Defence System and an Iceland Crisis Response Unit to support peacekeeping missions and perform paramilitary functions.

 The Iceland Defense Force (IDF) was a military command of the United States Armed Forces from 1951 to 2006.
-The IDF, created at the request of NATO, came into existence when the United States signed an agreement to provide for the defense of Iceland.
-The IDF also consisted of civilian Icelanders and military members of other NATO nations.
+The IDF, created at the request of NATO, came into existence when the United States signed an agreement to provide for the defence of Iceland.
+The IDF also included civilian Icelanders and military members of other NATO nations.
 The IDF was downsized after the end of the Cold War, and the United States Air Force maintained four to six interceptor aircraft at the Naval Air Station Keflavik until they were withdrawn on 30 September 2006.
 Since May 2008, NATO nations have periodically deployed fighters to patrol Icelandic airspace under the Icelandic Air Policing mission.
 Iceland supported the 2003 invasion of Iraq despite much domestic controversy, deploying a Coast Guard EOD team to Iraq, which was replaced later by members of the Iceland Crisis Response Unit.
 Iceland has also participated in the conflict in Afghanistan and the 1999 NATO bombing of Yugoslavia.
 Despite the ongoing financial crisis the first new patrol ship in decades was launched on 29 April 2009.

 Iceland was the neutral host of the historic 1986 Reagan–Gorbachev summit in Reykjavík, which set the stage for the end of the Cold War.
 Iceland's principal historical international disputes involved disagreements over exclusive economic zones.
 Conflict with the United Kingdom led to a series of so-called Cod Wars, which included confrontations between the Icelandic Coast Guard and the Royal Navy regarding British fishermen: in 1952–1956 due to the extension of Iceland's fishing zone from 3 to 4 nmi, in 1958–1961 following a further extension to 12 nmi, in 1972–1973 with another extension to 50 nmi, and in 1975–1976 after another extension to 200 nmi.

 According to the 2024 Global Peace Index, Iceland is the most peaceful country in the world, due to its lack of armed forces, low crime rate, and high level of socio-political stability.
 Iceland is listed in Guinness World Records as the "country ranked most at peace" and the "lowest military spending per capita".